mcd500/teep-device/docs/building_with_docker.md

 tam_api_1  | POST /api/tam_cbor 204 1.357 ms - -
 ```

-These are trimmed output of all procedure above on the terminal of running container.
+These are trimmed outputs of all procedures above on the terminal of the running container.

 ```
 boot ROM size: 53869